Complete Guide to WA Battery Rebates in 2026 (Current May 2026 Framework)

 Ongoing Annual Value (estimate):

-- Battery Rewards: ~$100-180/year (depends on event frequency and your usage)
+- Battery Rewards: calculator output based on event frequency, exported kWh, and your usage

 - DEBS Peak Exports: Typically modest unless you export heavily during 3-9pm